cmu-crafting-software/in-class-2024/feb-28-collab/README.md

 ## Create a Pull Request

 1. On the GitHub website, select your branch, click `Contribute` then `Open Pull Request`
 1. Fill in the title and description of the PR
 2. Assign the PR to yourself (on the right hand side of the screen)
 3. Choose your group mate as the reviewer
 4. Choose some labels for the PR (you can create a new label, too, if you like)
 5. Under Development, select the issue you created
 6. Click `Create` and tell your group mate the PR#

 ## Review a Pull Request for someone else

 1. On the PR that your group mate sent to you:
 1. Click the `Files Changed` tab to see the changes
 2. Select some lines by dragging the plus and add a comment
 3. Click `Review Changes` and enter a positive comment
 4. On the main PR screen, how has the `Review` pane changed?

 ## Merge your PR into Main

-1. Back to your own PR after your group mate has reviewed it
+1. Go back to your own PR after your group mate has reviewed it
 1. Read the review your group mate left
 2. At this point you can either merge the PR as-is or push more commits to, e.g., address some issues that the reviewer had.
 3. If everything looks ok, squash and merge the PR

 ## Post-merge status check